-As of June 30, 2023, we had \$47.5 million of cash, cash equivalents, and short-term investments.
-This raised substantial doubt about our ability to continue as a going concern within one year after the date that the financial statements were issued.
+As of June 30, 2024, we had \$10.3 million of cash, cash equivalents, restricted cash, and short-term investments.
+This raises substantial doubt about our ability to continue as a going concern within one year after the date that the financial statements were issued.
 See Part II, Item 8, Financial Statements and Supplementary Data, Note 1 of our Annual Report on Form 10-K for additional information on our assessment of our ability to continue as a going concern.
-Despite raising capital in June 2023, uncertainty regarding our liquidity may have a material and adverse impact on the price of our common stock, which could negatively impact our ability to raise sufficient funds for our operations and continue as a going concern.
+Uncertainty regarding our liquidity may have a material and adverse impact on the price of our common stock, which could negatively impact our ability to raise sufficient funds for our operations and continue as a going concern.
 In addition, cash forecasts and capital requirements are subject to change as a result of a variety of risks and uncertainties.
 Developments in and expenses associated with our commercialization activities and other research and development activities may consume capital resources earlier than planned.
 Due to these and other factors, forecasts for any periods in which we indicate that we expect to have sufficient resources to fund our operations, as well as any other operational or business projection we have disclosed, or may disclose, may not be achieved.